MrRahman20/netslicer/README.md

 2. **"VCRUNTIME140.dll is missing"**
    - Install Visual C++ Redistributable

-## Contributing

-Contributions are welcome!
-If you would like to contribute to NetSlicer, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your forked repository.
-5. Create a pull request describing your changes.

 ## Lisensi

 Proyek ini dilisensikan di bawah Lisensi MIT - lihat file [LICENSE](LICENSE) untuk detail.